 This page will help you learn more about the profession of kinesiology, who kinesiologists are and what to expect when you see a registered kinesiologist.
-Below you can also find information on how regulation protects you.
+Below you can also find information on how the College regulates kinesiologists and how regulation protects you.

 Kinesiology is the scientific study of human movement, performance and function.
-Kinesiology incorporates the sciences of biomechanics, anatomy, physiology, psychology and neuroscience into an all-encompassing healthcare practice.
-Kinesiologists use the latest evidence-based research to treat and prevent injury and disease, and to improve movement and performance.
-Kinesiologists work with people of all ages and physical abilities in many settings to help them achieve their health and wellness goals, and improve quality of life.
+The practice of kinesiology incorporates the sciences of biomechanics, anatomy and physiology, and considers neuroscience and psychosocial factors.
+Kinesiologists use evidence-based research to treat and prevent injury and disease, and to improve movement and performance.
+Kinesiologists work with people of all ages and physical abilities in many settings to help them achieve their health and wellness goals and improve quality of life.
 Some areas of kinesiology practice include:

 - health promotion

 - return to work planning and disability management

 - public health

 Kinesiologists provide many services and work in a variety of settings, including:

 - Community care